 The final feature to consider when purchasing a pair of shooting glasses is the sealing.
 A pair of sealed safety glasses will have a small strip of foam around the edge of the glasses which will press up against your face while you are wearing them.
 While not 100% effective, this sealing mechanism goes a long way to decrease the amount of dust and fine particulates that may enter the eye from around the edge of the glasses.
 A downside to this, however, is that the sealing decreases airflow around the lenses which can lead to excessive fogging.
 Most of the time, sealed safety glasses are not needed.
 But if you work or shoot in an area that has excessive dust, you have sensitive eyes, or just simply want an extra layer of protection, then you may want to consider a pair of sealed safety glasses.

-Best Shooting Glasses on the Market
+Best Shooting Glasses on the Market in 2020

 Best Budget Glasses: